Naveed-Naqi/gsutils/ReadMe.md

 ```

 This will print the names of all spreadsheets in the folder.

+**When writing a function as a parameter for parseThroughFolder, make sure the curr_spreadsheet is always the first parameter**

+## copySheetToAllFilesInFolder
+(sheet_name, folder_id, filenames_to_ignore)

+Copies one sheet in a spreadsheet to all spreadsheets in a folder.
+Ignores all filenames specified.
+If a folder has other files within in that are not spreadsheets, they will automatically be ignored.

+**sheet_name** {string} : name of the sheet you want to copy.

+**folder_id** {string} : id of the folder you wish to parse through.

+**filenames_to_ignore** {list} : filenames to not copy the tab to.